pipidog/keras_to_tensorflow/README.md

 # Convert Your Keras Model to Tensorflow
-Tensorflow is a low-level deep learning package which requires users to deal with many complicated elements to construct a successful model.
-However, tensorflow is also powerful for production that's why most companies choose tensorflow as their service platform.
+Tensorflow is a low-level deep learning package which requires users to deal with many complicated elements to construct a successful model.
+However, tensorflow is also powerful for production that's why most companies choose tensorflow as their service platform.

 In constrast, Keras provides a user-friendly API to help users quickly build complicated deep learning models but it is not appropriate for making products.